Man Up | Ep. 90 • March 21, 2016

 Why Intelligent Men Have Trouble With Women

 Hey, it’s David Tian, Ph.D. and welcome to Episode 90 of Man Up.
-So answering questions from the private Facebook Group and this one comes from 00:30 Eek Boon.
+Coming up to the three digits, pretty cool.
+Alright, so answering a question from the private Facebook Group and this one comes from Eek Boon.
 The question is, “Hi David.
-I’ve been following your videos, blogs, and listening to your podcast and interviews elsewhere.
+I’ve been following your videos, blogs, and listening to your podcast and interviews elsewhere.”
+Well, thank you.

 Wow that sounds really, really deep.
 It’s a long question, I’m going to just pick in some of these sentences to read out.
 “I’ve always been an intellectual person.
 Many people said that I’m smart and intelligent.
 I work in an IT job where it involves sitting in front of the computer.